Bethel University (Minnesota): Academics

+Seminary

-The school's seminary, called Bethel Theological Seminary, is located primarily on the Arden Hills campus.
+The school's seminary, called "Bethel Theological Seminary", is located primarily on the Arden Hills campus.
 It also has a location in San Diego and offers a number of fully online programs.
 It offers Master of Divinity (M.Div.) and Doctor of Ministry (D.Min.) degrees, along with several Master of Arts (MA) and certificate programs.

 Accreditations

 Bethel has been accredited by the Higher Learning Commission since 1959.
 Its nursing program is approved by the Minnesota Board of Nursing.
 Bethel's business program is accredited by the Accreditation Council for Business Schools and Programs.

 Arden Hills campus

 Academic buildings

 There are six main academic buildings located at the center of Bethel University's main campus in Arden Hills, Minnesota.
 They run from southwest to northeast and are connected on the first three floors by weather-protected skyways and tunnels.

 Starting from the Southwest and running to the Northeast, the buildings are as follows (with abbreviations in parentheses): Benson Great Hall and Lundquist Community Life Center (CLC), Barnes Academic Center (BAC), Brushaber Commons (BC), Clauson Fine Arts Center (CC), Hagstrom Student Services Center (HC), and Robertson Physical Education Center (RC).